tingyuchang/go-game-of-life/README.md

 ```

 ## Discussion

 **Q: If the client disconnects and reconnects some time in the future, do they need to keep the same color?**

 Current solution reassign random color when client reload the page.
 If we want to keep the same color, there are 2 ways to achieve:

 1. server keeps client's identify info, when the client ask a random color, we can make sure give a same color.
 2. client keeps color in local storage

 **Q: every single update sends all cells info, can we just get updated cells?**

 it seems good for transfer efficiency, but current process is push base, server is hard to know client's status (or version), if change to pull base, client would `pull` much more requests than push base and server need to handle version diff for each request, i don't think this way is more efficiency.
 BUT maybe i'm wrong, welcome to discuss.

+**How to scale?**
+We can't horizontal scale currently solution, only vertical scaling, because we keeps data in memory, thus if multiple instances exist, each server has own cells, that is not we want.
+To achieve horizontal scaling, these are 2 ways:

+1. separating package model from api & websocket to a single service, when users grow, connections use to be a bottleneck, api & websocket could scale horizontal.
+2. Do not keep data in RAM, use Redis instead.

 ## Reference

 - https://github.com/gorilla/websocket